ZA

 - GEPF funeral benefits: gepf.co.za (funeral benefits)

-“Please confirm the fund/admin route for this case and send the full death-claim checklist in writing.
-We need a reference number, the expected timeline, and a written acknowledgement once submitted.”
+“Please confirm the fund or administrator for this case and send the full death-claim checklist in writing.
+We need a reference number, the expected timeline, and written acknowledgement once submitted.”

 Retirement fund death benefits (separate from estate)

-If the deceased belonged to a pension fund, provident fund, preservation fund, or retirement annuity, there may be a death benefit administered by the fund/administrator.
+If the deceased belonged to a pension fund, provident fund, preservation fund, or retirement annuity, there may be a death benefit administered by the fund or administrator.
 Practically, this is a separate lane: you open a claim with the fund, submit their checklist, and track a reference like every other claim.

 Why this matters (fast clarity)